The pro bono work we offer through our community engagement strategy is integral to the values we share as a community law firm.

 “The pro bono support that Fiona and the Martin Searle team have offered over the years to charities and community groups in Brighton and Hove has made a huge difference to the health and sustainability of those organisations.
 Support has ranged from writing employment contracts and staff handbooks, providing training in employment law and offering one-to-one advice to trustees at our governance surgeries.
 Fiona has played a strategic role in supporting our business engagement activity for a number of years and has introduced several new businesses to us that have gone on to offer pro bono support.
 They have been integral to increasing our capacity to support charities and community groups in the city to be more effective.
 A huge thank you from the Community Works Team.” – Lisa Mytton, Brighton Community Works

 We have worked with The Prince’s Trust mentoring young people who have set up their own business.
-We take part in careers workshops including an event at Patcham High School called Inspiring Young Women and organised a legal careers evening at Blatchington Mill School.
+We take part in careers workshops at BACA including an event at Patcham High School called Inspiring Young Women and we organised a legal careers evening at Blatchington Mill School.
 We provide work experience particularly for young people from disadvantaged backgrounds.
-We also sponsor Best Employment Law Student at University of Brighton and each year offer the winner a week’s work experience shadowing our employment team.
+We also sponsor Best Employment Law Student at University of Brighton and each year offer the winner a week’s work experience shadowing our Employment Law team.

 We support charitable giving through fundraising and donations.
 We took part in a sponsored fire walk and hosted an Alternative 80’s Party for Adventure Unlimited and our 10 year celebration raised money for Brighton and Hove CAB.